treilly94/fresh8-exercise/README.md

 ```
 ## Improvements
 * More unit tests
+* Make the print in the agg stage a bit nicer
 * Package and put on [test.pypi.org](https://test.pypi.org/)
 * Look into making it conform to the structure outlined [here](http://python-packaging.readthedocs.io/en/latest/command-line-scripts.html)